schoeberl/cae-lab/finasgmt/README.md

 In this task you will extend your simulator by adding a program counter (PC) to support branch instructions.
 Furthermore, you will add all the base branching instructions, i.e., in case a branch should be taken your simulator must update the PC according to the instruction.

 ### Task 3
 Within task 3 you will add support for function calls and load and store instructions.
-Have a strategy how you will handle (initialize) the stack pointer (SP).
+The stack pointer (SP) shall be initialized by the program.
+In the example code it is set to 1 MB, therefore provide 1 MB of memory in your simulator.

 ## Testing